Why a National Juneteenth Museum

 The National Juneteenth Museum is the extension of the legacy of its forbearers

 Our founding board member, Ms. Opal Lee, is a trailblazer who gained national attention in 2016, when at 89, she began a 1,400-mile trek from Fort Worth to Washington, D.C., to petition for the recognition of Juneteenth as a national holiday.
 With over a million signatures received, Juneteenth became a national holiday.
-Her amazing journey known as The Walk is symbolic of the steps to freedom that were taken during the Underground Railroad and now the steps to help build a positive future.
+Her amazing journey known as Opal’s Walk for Freedom is symbolic of the steps to freedom that were taken during the Underground Railroad and now the steps to help build a positive future.